 Drop-Off Sites.
-The program had 267 year-round paint drop-off sites at the end of the year; 237 were paint retailers, representing 22% of likely paint retail participants.
-The remaining sites included eight household hazardous waste (HHW) facilities, nine transfer stations, seven reuse stores, three recycling centers, two paint recyclers, and one landfill.
+The program had 294 year-round paint drop-off sites at the end of the report period; 264 were paint retailers, representing 22% of likely paint retail participants.
+The remaining sites included eight household hazardous waste (HHW) facilities, nine transfer stations, six reuse stores, three recycling centers, two paint recyclers, one landfill, and one public works facility.

-The program also managed paint from supplemental drop-off sites that included two seasonal HHW facilities, 97 HHW events, one site that accepted paint for part of the year, three paint-only events, and 12 New York Department of Environmental Conservation (DEC) Clean Sweep events.
+The program also managed paint from supplemental drop-off sites that included two seasonal HHW facilities, 180 HHW events, one seasonal transfer station, one public works facility, four sites that accepted paint for part of the report period, three PaintCare events, 14 paint-only events, and 15 New York Department of Environmental Conservation (DEC) Clean Sweep events.

-During the year, 98.7% of New York residents lived within 15 miles of a drop-off site.
+During the 14-month report period, 98.9% of New York residents lived within 15 miles of a drop-off site.